pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project has completed Milestone 3: "Event Bus and Material Registry Foundation" and is now working on Milestone 4: "Discovery Actor Publishes Events" to integrate the Discovery Actor with the event-driven communication infrastructure.
+The project has completed Milestone 4: "Discovery Actor Publishes Events" and is now preparing for Milestone 5: "Basic Cutting Actor Creation".
+The Discovery Actor is now fully integrated with the event-driven communication infrastructure via the Material Registry.

 ## Current Implementation Status